PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 EDNS Client Subnet
 ~~~~~~~~~~~~~~~~~~

+.. function:: setECSOverride(bool)

+  When ``useClientSubnet`` in :func:`newServer` is set and dnsdist adds an EDNS Client Subnet Client option to the query, override an existing option already present in the query, if any

+  :param bool: Whether to override an existing EDNS Client Subnet option present in the query.
+Defaults to false

 .. function:: setECSSourcePrefixV4(prefix)

   When ``useClientSubnet`` in :func:`newServer` is set and dnsdist adds an EDNS Client Subnet Client option to the query, truncate the requestors IPv4 address to ``prefix`` bits